-I took the bus to the Kumano Kodo Welcome Center with a few Aussies from Hong Kong and a Trump supporter from Texas who was literally the worst.
-Trumpers are like vegans, they force it into every conversation.
-We are in the misty mountains of Japan, about to set forth on a 30-40ish mile 2-3 (sometimes 4-5) day hike to some of the holiest sites in Japan; the last thing anybody cares about is Donald Trump.
-Top it all off, she had no supplies and did 0 preparation.
-She was ill amused when I said "you seem to expect a lot of help for someone who hates socialism."
+I took the bus to the Kumano Kodo Welcome Center with a few hikers from Hong Kong and a Trump supporter from Texas who was literally the worst person I have ever sat next to.
+Trumpers are like militant vegans, they force it into every conversation.
+We are in the misty mountains of Japan, about to set forth on a 40ish mile / 3ishday hike to some of the holiest sites in Japan; the last thing anybody cares about is Donald Trump.

+To top it all off, she had no supplies and did 0 preparation.
+She was wearing frigging cowboy boots.
+There was no sense of irony when I said "you seem to expect a lot of help for someone who hates socialism."
 We ditched her ASAP.
 The first day was one of the hardest things I had ever done.
-You start climbing a barely marked path, to windy trails and slippery paths with occasional stints on the road.
-But, don’t let any of the little declines fool you, you spend most of your day walking about 13 miles up.
+You start climbing a barely marked path to windy trails and slippery stone steps with occasional stints on the paved roads.
+Don’t let any of the little declines fool you, you spend most of your day walking 13 miles up.
 Up.
-Up in to the misty mountains of the Kii.
-Those Aussies were bad ass and I told them to go ahead as I took a break.
-When I started up again after a breather I stumbled upon an obvious monk.
+Up.
+Up.
+In to the mountains of the Kii Peninsula.
+My new friends were bad ass and I told them to go ahead as I took a break.
+When I started up again I stumbled upon a zen monk.
 They’re around on these Japanese hiking trails and they’re always the most pleasant people.

-He and his fat little dog drove my up in to Nachi as we chatted small talk and pleasantries.
-His dog looked as confused as I was, but we were both going with it.
+He and his fat little dog drove my up in to Nachi as we chatted small talk.
+His dog looked as confused as I was, we were both cautious but going with it.
 We got to Nachi, took a group selfie, and they were off.
-Luckily, because there’s not a chance I was going to spend enough time appreciating the temple before the last bus to the train station.
+Natchi should be on everyone's bucket list.
+I spent as much time as I could, appreciating the temple before the last bus to the train station.

 Natchi is incredible, no photo does it justice.
 You climb the stairs to a busy temple filled with lovely attendees and monks.
-The energy there is high and everyone was as friendly as the stranger who brought me there.
+The energy there is high and everyone was as friendly as the stranger who gave me a lift.
 I JUST make the last bus to the train station and decide to reward myself with a sushi dinner from 7-11.
 Yes, THAT 7-11.
 Oddly enough the 7-11s in Japan are nice.
 Their egg sandwiches are like crack and their sushi rivals most American sushi restaurants.
 There, at an empty train station, I ate the most rewarding sushi dinner of my life… so far.